 Drafting documents, especially legal documents, is an everyday activity for many businesses that operate across borders.
 Even though the documents are prepared in English, they are later translated into another language.
 If the original document uses overly complex structures, or the language is inconsistent, it may lead to mistranslation.
-In turn, this may result in business problems or even legal debates.
+This in turn, could result in business problems or even legal debates.

-Below you will find my three top tips on how to promote clarity in your English documents.
+Below you will find my three top tips for promoting clarity in your English documents.

 1. Write in the active voice

-Many formal documents use passive voice to convey authority and highlight the object of an action.
-However, it often leads to confusion.
-When used in formal documents, passive voice forces vagueness about the doer’s responsibility.
+Many formal documents use the passive voice to convey authority and highlight the object of an action.
+However, this often leads to confusion.
+When used in formal documents, the passive voice forces vagueness about the doer’s responsibility.
 This may not be the best solution in certain documents.
 For example, in the case of contracts, the parties must be absolutely clear about who is responsible for what.
-According to Mary Dash, pass voice delivers insufficient information to explain a problem and solve it.
-Active voice makes documents stronger by showing responsibility or giving credit for an action.
+According to Mary Dash, the passive voice delivers insufficient information to explain a problem and solve it.
+The active voice makes documents stronger by showing responsibility or giving credit for an action.

 Here are some tips for converting sentences from the passive to the active voice.